Yangyi-Chen/yangyi-chen.github.io/index.md

 [2023.5].
 Start my summer internship at SRI International (NJ).
 [2023.5].
 4 papers accepted to ACL 2023 (3 findings).-->
 # News
+[2025.10].
+Joined NVIDIA as a full-time Research Scientist.

 [2025.5].
 1 paper accepted to ICML.

 [2025.3].
 1 paper accepted to TMLR.